firstcontributions/first-contributions/README.md

 git checkout -b your-new-branch-name
 ```

+This can be helpful when working with old documentations or code bases.

 ## Make necessary changes and commit those changes

 Now open `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.